 For example, in the discussions rising around the subject of memorials.
 It makes me wonder—where does this idea of memorials dedicated to several subjects in relation to the Lebanese war come from?
-We haven’t even resolved the issues of the civil war yet, so isn’t it too soon to be thinking of memorials?
+We have not even resolved the issues of the civil war yet, so is not it too soon to be thinking of memorials?
 Someone was talking about a memorial for the people who went missing during the civil war.
-We’re still looking for these people, it is a huge crime, but the artist is already one step ahead, living in another time with all these foreign influences and experiences, all ready to erect his memorial.
+We are still looking for these people, it is a huge crime, but the artist is already one step ahead, living in another time with all these foreign influences and experiences, all ready to erect his memorial.

 This causes me to doubt that we have to make certain decisions in order to be more efficient when we confront a global public.

 But what would happen if you avoided such efficiency?
 Would you become more intimate with a local public?
 You also mentioned another conflict, between being an artist and an activist…

 As I said earlier, I believe that tailoring my work's language toward a local public means to me adopting a technical strategy for approaching the subject, in which my aim is to initiate local discussion or action.
 This does not exclude showing the work abroad, in case an opportunity arises.

 This necessitates a decision regarding whether I approach the matter from an artistic perspective or an activist perspective.
 I am not saying there is necessarily a contradiction between the two.
 But when I take an artistic approach, I take a certain issue and make it the subject of my personal work.
 I take the time I need to do this, and then I present it when I am ready.
 When I choose an activist approach, however, I am abstracting myself from the image, and I implement different tools and languages.
 And certainly the timing between the two choices is completely different.

 But it seems to me that your long-term project on the visibility of the missing people enabled these realities, these two states of being to overlap.